Axway/amplify-central/content/en/docs/manage_product_foundry/foundry_product_tags_attributes_categories.md

 When clicking the category name, it opens the category detail page.
 From the details page, you can [edit the category](#editing-a-category) or [features a category](#featuring-a-category)

-### Featuring a category

-Featuring a category helps you to advertize specific product in your marketplace home page.

-1. Log into the platform.
-2. Navigate to **Catalog > Product Foundry > Categories**.
-This page displays all global categories assigned only to products and product categories with the following information:
-3. Click the star icon to open the category detail screen and automatically expand the Marketplace visibility section where the marketplace list is displayed and if the category is featured or not in each marketplace.
-4. Click the star icon to feature the category in the corresponding marketplace.
-In case the maximum number (5) of featured category is reached, a popup will allow to either discard the change or replace an existing featured category with the current one.
-5. Save the changes.

 ### Creating a global category

 Only users that are assigned the **Central Admin** role can create global categories when creating or editing a product.
 Categories are created at the Organization level and available to all teams to apply them to their products.